trevorbaughn/.dotfiles/README.md

 ## Installation

-To install these dotfiles should be mostly as simple as cloning this repository into your `Home/` directory and running the yet-to-be-documented-or-tested install scripts under `bin/installscripts/`.
+To install these dotfiles should be mostly as simple as cloning this repository into your Home directory and running the yet-to-be-documented-or-tested install scripts under `bin/installscripts/`.

 ### Archinstall